J3r1ah/playful-Dedsec-script/README.md

 ## Disclaimer

 This project is for educational and entertainment purposes only.
 It does not actually recruit for any hacking group or endorse any illegal activities.
-The content is fictional and based on the Watch Dogs game series.
+The content is fictional and based on the Watch Dogs game.

-## License

-This project is open source and available under the MIT License.